stonepros/stone/doc/rados/troubleshooting/troubleshooting-osd.rst

 A SAS or SATA storage drive should only house one OSD; NVMe drives readily handle two or more.
-Read and write throughput can bottleneck if other processes share the drive, including journals / metadata, operating systems, Ceph monitors, `syslog` logs, other OSDs, and non-Ceph processes.
+Read and write throughput can bottleneck if other processes share the drive, including journals / metadata, operating systems, Stone monitors, `syslog` logs, other OSDs, and non-Stone processes.

-Ceph acknowledges writes *after* journaling, so fast SSDs are an attractive option to accelerate the response time--particularly when using the ``XFS`` or ``ext4`` file systems for legacy Filestore OSDs.
+Stone acknowledges writes *after* journaling, so fast SSDs are an attractive option to accelerate the response time--particularly when using the ``XFS`` or ``ext4`` file systems for legacy Filestore OSDs.
 By contrast, the ``Btrfs``